 Mr. "Sulfur" 2013

-Lon has a career spanning over 50 years in gas treating, sour water stripping and sulfur recovery for over 45 years.
+Lon has a career spanning over 50 years in gas treating, sour water stripping and sulfur recovery field.
 He began his career with Shell Oil Co. and worked 40 years in various assignments for Shell before starting his own consulting business.
 He was a treating and sulfur recovery processes Subject Matter Expert at Shell for many years.
 Among his responsibilities was providing training to operations and technical staff in the areas of sulfur recovery and gas treating.
-He has a degree in Chemical Engineering from Texas Tech University.
-He is a licensed Professional Engineer and member of various industry-wide organizations such as the Amine Best Practices Group (ABPG).
+He has a Bachelor’s degree in Chemical Engineering from Texas Tech University.
+He is a licensed Professional Engineer in Texas and a member of various industry-wide organizations such as the Amine Best Practices Group (ABPG).
 He has authored numerous technical papers and industry presentations and is the ABPG Data Exchange Network (DEN) spokesperson at the annual Brimstone Sulfur Recovery Symposium in Vail.
 Lon and his wife Kay have one adult daughter and reside in Houston, Texas.

 Mr. "Sulfur" 2013